psychemedia/sin-eater-resources/src/_through_1880s.md

            "Excerpt from Kennet's *Parochial Antiquities*")
 ```

+In passing, we might also note the announcement of a new Welsh-English dictionary by D. Silvan Evans, as noted by the *Aberystwyth Observer* of [December 6th, 1884](https://www.britishnewspaperarchive.co.uk/viewer/bl/0003437/18841206/037/0004)

+> New Welsh-English Dictionary
+>
+> All Welshmen students of the Welsh language will learn with pleasure that the Rev Professor Silvan Evans' Welsh-English Dictionary is now in the press, the first two sheets already been printed.
+The work will be published by Mr Spurrell, Carmarthen.
+Mr Evans English-Welsh Dictionary, published at Denbigh, was issued from the press nearly thirty years ago.
+The present work will be far superior to anything of the kind over attempted, and will largely supplement the previous great works.

 ### *Red Dragon*, 1884-6

 In the Red Dragon of[November, 1884](https://archive.org/details/reddragon01wilkgoog/page/476/mode/2up?q=sin), p477, one curious reader picking up on the major review article on the sin-eater by Askew Roberts thay had appeared May, 1883, volume III edition, enquiring about the actual reference in Aubrey to the sin-eater: